top of page

 My equipment: GITZO Ball Head S4.
 The ultra-stable and versatile head with friction control.
 The ultimate in smoothness and precision of movement.
 A durable reference for landscape photography and long exposures.

-After 30 years of photography in these challenging conditions, I personally use GITZO equipment (see my articles on this topic).
+After 30 years of photography in these challenging conditions, as you may already know if you are a regular reader of my blog, I personally use GITZO equipment (see my articles on this topic).
 I am an unconditional fan of this brand for its impeccable manufacturing quality, the durability of their products, and their history.

 Climate Information